maelvls/homebrew-amc/README.md

 ## Brew formula for auto-multiple-choice

 I took the macports [recipe][macports], vendored perl packages and pdftk (also dblatex but it is only used during build).
 Nothing is installed outside of the Homebrew environment so you don't have to worry with messing your system.
-To try it:
+The **only prerequisite** is to have Mactex (if you don't have it: `brew cask install mactex`).
+To install auto-mutiple-choice:

     brew install maelvalais/amc/auto-mutiple-choice

-Having Mactex is mandatory during the build (it is needed in order to build `automutiplechoice.sty`).
-One way to install it is:

-    brew cask install mactex

 Notes:
 1. because it is using Gtk3, pop-up windows (like _Open project_) are (weirdly) opening as tabbed